Main Page Content

 - After handling animals or animal waste.

 - When your hands are dirty.

 - More often when someone in your home is sick.

 - Cleaning by scrubbing with soap and warm water removes dirt and most germs.

-- Disinfecting using household disinfectants such as bleach solution kills additional germs on surfaces and provides extra
+- Disinfecting using household disinfectants such as bleach solution kills additional germs on surfaces and provides extra protection.

 - Kitchens and bathrooms are the most likely breeding grounds for bacteria.

 - You can help prevent foodborne illness in your home by handling food safely.

 - Most foodborne illness is caused by bacteria.